Device Fingerprinting

 2. Regulatory Challenges

 As data privacy regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) become more prevalent, companies employing device fingerprinting may face legal challenges.
-Ensuring compliance with these regulations requires transparency about data collection practices and obtaining explicit consent from users.
+Ensuring compliance with these regulations requires transparency about data collection practices and obtaining explicit user consent.

 3. Potential for Misuse